Karaosmanoğlu family: History

+Members

 Yakup Kadri Karaosmanoğlu

 Yakup Kadri Karaosmanoğlu (March 27, 1889—Dec.
 13, 1974) was one of the primary literary and political voices in the foundation of Turkey.
 He was part of the leftist political philosophy called the Kadro movement, which in turn as influential on Kemalism.
 Yakup Kadri inserted political messages in his writings that would help justify the Turkish cultural and political revolution.

 One example is in his novel Nur Baba (1922).
 In it, Nur Baba infiltrates the religious orders and uses his power to exploit the populace (especially the women) for his own gain.
 Yakup Kadri is arguing that in order to stop this exploitation the Turkish people must move past their dependence on religion in the official sphere and modernize.
-This was realized with a separation of church and state with the formation of the Presidency of Religious Affairs.
+This was realized with a separation of religion and state with the formation of the Presidency of Religious Affairs.

 Yakup Kadri actively shaped the fledgling government of Turkey by becoming a senator and then a diplomat from 1934-1954.
 He retired from the political life to write books that continued to spread his leftist message.

-Atilla Karaosmanoglu
+Atilla Karaosmanoğlu

-Atilla Karaosmanoglu (1931-November 11, 2013) was a pillar in the international financial world.
-He was a leading member of the World Bank where he worked from 1966 to 1994, taking a two year leave of absence to become the Turkish deputy prime minister in charge of economic policy.
+Atilla Karaosmanoğlu (1931-November 11, 2013) was a Turkish economist and politician.
+He was a member of the World Bank where he worked from 1966 to 1994, taking a two year leave of absence to become the Turkish deputy prime minister in charge of economic policy.
 This short absence from the World Bank was due to the Prime Minister at the time, Nihat Erim, rejecting the economic plans put forth by Attila and ten others.
 As a sign of protest all eleven resigned at the same time.
 Shortly after coming back to the World Bank Atilla was named chief economist for the Europe, Middle East and North Africa region.
-He was vice president for the East Asia and Pacific region from 1983 to 1987, and then vice president of the Asia region until 1991.
+He was the World Bank Vice President for the East Asia and Pacific region from 1983 to 1987, and then Vice President of the Asia region until 1991.
 He then became managing director.
 He retired in 1994 to Istanbul.